rchavarria/blog-post-incubator/unpublished-book-notes/practical-vim-by-drew-neil.markdown

 Any commands that interact with a location list (`:lnext`, `:lprev`, and so on) will act on the list that is bound to the currently active window.

-### Tip 106    Recall Results from a Previous Quickfix List
+### Consejo 106 -   Recall Results from a Previous Quickfix List

 We can recall an older version of the quickfix list (Vim holds onto the last ten lists) by running the `:colder` command.
 To revert from an old quickfix list back to a newer one, we run `:cnewer`

-### Tip 107    Customize the External Compiler
+### Consejo 107 -   Customize the External Compiler

 The `makeprg` setting allows us to specify the program that will be called when we run `:make`